Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/children.rst

 .. figure:: /images/ChildParticleKink.jpg

    Child particles with Kink.
-From left to right: Curl, Radial, Wave, Braid, Roll
+From left to right: Curl, Radial, Wave, Braid, Roll.

 With *Kink* you can rotate the children around the parent.